trustengineering/website/src/markdown/home.md

 Lewis
 —
 Lewis' experience is a mix of user experience design, software engineering and lean and agile product development.
 He began building and designing software products commercially during the dot-com boom, after co-founding a web agency in the late nineteen nineties.
-Since then he's worked with digital agencies, software consultancies, investment banks, investment managers, multinational media companies, insurance companies and high street retailers, helping to deliver web software at scale.
+Since then he has worked with digital agencies, software consultancies, investment banks, investment managers, multinational media companies, insurance companies and high street retailers, helping to deliver web software at scale.

 Our associate network
 —
 Our core team's associate network stretches far and wide given the team's long-term exposure to various industries and the contractors and consultants serving the clients within them.
 We can resource any medium size project with the right team given the right time and support.

-## What we're talking about
+## What we are talking about
 [blog]

 ## Contact Us
 We are always looking to begin new partnerships.
-If your organisation is interested in working with us or you'd like us to answer an RFP or just come in for a chat please [email us](mailto:info@trustengineering.io)
+If your organisation is interested in working with us or you would like us to answer an RFP or just come in for a chat please [email us](mailto:info@trustengineering.io)

 [contact us form - or chatbot!]

 ## Join Us
-We're always interested in hearing from like-minded individuals who are interested in joining our associate network.
+We are always interested in hearing from like-minded individuals who are interested in joining our associate network.
 Please, no-agencies.